SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 a result, each new state found alien minorities within its borders and next of kin under foreign rule (Palmer 692).
-The newly-formed buffer states, including Lithuania, Latvia, Poland, and Czechoslovakia, were generally parliamentary democracies.
+The newly-formed buffer states, including Lithuania, Latvia, Poland, and Czechoslovakia, were generally parliamentary democracies (Palmer 692, Latvian Institute).
 However, they were created to serve the purpose of buffering Bolshevik communism from spreading to western Europe and were thus hastily drawn, culturally torn, and politically weak.
-These cultural divides that were suspiciously reminiscent of the Slavic misrepresentations in the pre-war Austrian Empire led to numerous fractured states with disgruntled populations.
+These cultural divides that were suspiciously reminiscent of the Slavic misrepresentations in the pre-war Austrian Empire led to numerous fractured states with disgruntled populations---a number of technically democracies

 ## Furthermore, the colonial aftermath of the first world war was neither democratic nor liberating.